29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/JWSChecklist.typ

 == Faliure During Match
 Handling a faliure (non-driving) during a match can be handled like this:
 #align(center)[
-  #figure(image("./jws_imgs/crisis.png", height: 200pt), caption: [A flowchart depicting how faliures during a match can be handled])
+  #figure(image("./jws_imgs/crisis.png", height: 230pt), caption: [A flowchart depicting how faliures during a match can be handled])
 ]
-= Reconaissance at JWS
+= Reconnaissance at JWS
 // THOMAS:
 // how take notes? how affects things? etc.
 = Pit Checklist For JWS